 The IB generally has 6 main classes, each class from a group as illustrated below.
 The subjects that are actually available for your choice vary from school to school and each class has versions in the Standard Level (SL) or Higher Level (HL).
-According to IBO, the SL level requires 150 hours of instruction in an SL course and the HL requires 240 hours.
+According to IBO, the SL level requires 150 hours of instruction and the HL level requires 240 hours.
 IB Diploma is a 2 year program and the HL is observably more rigorous than the SL.

 Here is the breakdown of each subject group.

 Group 1: Studies in Language and Literature: Usually the IB English A course.
 You are expected to deliver a high volume of essays/ responses to different genres of literature.
 The final exam has writing and oral components.

 Group 2: Language Acquisition: This is the IB foreign language course (either A or B module).
 The most popular languages are Chinese, French and Spanish.

 Group 3: Individuals and Societies